The world tells us to seek success, power and money;

 La vida de Maria Antonia fue un milagro de Dios.
 Nuestra vida es un milagro de Dios.
 Que experiencias hemos vivido que nos hacen ver nuestra vida como un regalo de Dios?
 Colleen Fulmer en su cancion Just To Be describe que somos una bendicion.

 The circumstances of this birth were unpleasant.
 She narrates that she was born so thin and bruised that her body looked like it was roasted on a grill.
 Her mother would always say that Maria Antonia had come to this world with an imprtant mission, because without a particular providence from the Lord, she would not have been born alive.
 It seems that from the very start, Maria Antonia's life was marked by difficulties and, at the same time, signs of hope.
+Our life is a miracle from God.
+Take some time and reflect on those moments when you discover God's grace an love guiding you through life's difficulties.

-Dancing Sophia's Circle, Track Five.
-Song (c) Colleen Fulmer.
+Sophia's Circle, Track Five.

 http://youtu.be/aaAWvshg6xw